FAQ (Frequently Asked Questions)

 How do I sign up to be on a Springboro Robotics team?

 Complete an application (including the essay questions - FTC and FLL Challenge only).
 Send the application to SPRINGBORO ROBOTICS, 50 Wilkerson Ct, Springboro, OH 45066 with a check for the appropriate participation fee made out to “Springboro Robotics”.
 Applications will be available on the Springboro Robotics website here beginning on April 1st.
 Be sure to send in your application BEFORE the deadline (May 22nd).

 What if my child is not selected to be on a Springboro Robotics team?

 Springboro Robotics has limited resources (coaches, robot kits, practice tables, computers, etc.).
 Consequently, student participation is limited and not guaranteed to all applicants.
-Priority will be given to the children of coaches & mentors and applications postmarked on or before the deadline (May 22, 2021).
+Priority will be given to the children of coaches & mentors and applications postmarked on or before the deadline (May 22nd).
 The program director and coaches have the final say in team selection.
 If your child is not selected to be on a team, the participation fee will be refunded in full.
-A $25 late fee is required for applications postmarked after 5/22/21.
+A late fee will be applied to applications postmarked after May 22nd.
 Students who leave the program before September 1st are entitled a 50% refund.
 No refunds will be issued on or after September 1st.

 Where can I find out more about the FIRST® programs?